 All organizations must have a killer sales force.
-Marketing, product/service innovation, business development etc. are all important to rake in revenues.
+Marketing, product/service innovation, business development, etc., are all important to rake in revenues.
 But bluntly put, no sales means no revenues.
-Your sales team strategy is at the heart of all production activity.
+Your sales team strategy is at the heart of all production activities.
 Your salespersons are the ones that champion your offer and drive the precious profit.
 So your sales team strategy should be the best.
 Period.

 But how can you build a successful sales team strategy?
 In a recent survey, over 80% of the respondents said that the quality of those being hired is the single most important element for the success of the sales department.
 It makes sense if you have worked with sales stars in the past.
 They are usually industrious and highly motivated individuals, continuously striving to outperform their numbers, even in the most adverse conditions.
 Having people of such caliber on your team can greatly improve the overall sales performance.

 The most important step, of course, is to ensure that your human resource (HR) department can zero in on and hire the top talent.
 Other levers like collateral, sales training, and strategy are also important.
 But if the recruits are marginal performers, the best initiatives will come to a halt.

 Breaking off from the traditional hiring methods and filling your department with sales stars will help you steal a mile over your competitors.

 Before reading further about how to build a good sales team strategy, remember that recruiting top talent has become difficult over the years.
 Applicants have changed.
 They are more interview-savvy now, giving the HR manager a tough time to separate the real stars from storytellers.
 The internet today is loaded with thousands of links with answers to the typical sales interview questions.
 There are also various organizations that will video role-play and prepare candidates to sail across even the most tricky interview questions.

 How can you build the best sales team strategy?